Inhomogeneous conformal field theory out of equilibrium: Introduction

 One purpose of this paper is to lay the mathematical foundations for \cite{LaMo2}, where we studied inhomogeneous CFT with $v(x)$ given by a Gaussian random function.
 For such a random CFT, we showed in \cite{LaMo2} that there are both normal and anomalous diffusive contributions to heat transport on top of the usual ballistic one that is the sole contribution in standard CFT.
-As a remark, we note that the diffusive effect due to the type of randomness in \cite{LaMo2} was recently demonstrated numerically for random quantum spin chains in \cite{AGV} using generalized hydrodynamics \cite{CBT, BCNF}.
-This in itself makes clear that the generalization to the inhomogeneous dynamics given by $H$ in \eqref{H_iCFT_introduction} is important as it opens up the possibility for diffusion within CFT.
-In addition, by studying both heat and charge transport, we will see that this dynamics implies a generalization of the Wiedemann-Franz law to finite times (again within CFT).
-As a final remark, we stress that most papers use Euclidean CFT.
-Thus, one supplementary purpose of this paper is to demonstrate the benefits in terms of simplicity and beauty of the Minkowskian theory, which is particularly true when one studies non-equilibrium properties.
+We mention that the diffusive effect due to the type of randomness in \cite{LaMo2} was recently demonstrated numerically for random quantum spin chains in \cite{AGV} using generalized hydrodynamics \cite{CDY, BCNF}.
+This makes clear that the generalization to the inhomogeneous dynamics given by $H$ in \eqref{H_iCFT_introduction} is important as it opens up a mechanism for diffusion within CFT.
+Importantly, by generalizing to transport of both heat and charge, we also show that inhomogeneous CFT features a generalization of the Wiedemann-Franz law for finite times.
+We mention also that inhomogeneous CFT has close connections to recent works on entanglement Hamiltonians \cite{CaTo}, stochastic CFT \cite{BeDo4, BeDou}, holographic dualities and BTZ black holes \cite{JoLi, MLNR}, and Floquet systems \cite{WeWu2, LCTTNC1, FGVW, HaWe, LapMoo}.

+As a final remark, we emphasize that most papers use Euclidean CFT.
+One supplementary purpose of this paper is to demonstrate the simplicity and beauty of the Minkowskian theory, which are particularly true when one studies non-equilibrium properties.